 If you’re running into some problems with your WooCommerce integration, there’s no need to worry.

-We’ve explained below some simple troubleshooting steps to cover the most common issues with connecting.
+Below, we’ve got some simple troubleshooting steps that cover the most common issues with connecting Sendle and WooCommerce.

 Do you have the latest version?